-Memory loss is one of the most common symptoms of menopause referred to as brain fog, is a normal sign of menopause.
+Memory loss is one of the most common signs of menopause referred to as brain fog, is a normal sign of menopause.

 Memory loss in menopause

 Short term memory issues during menopause, commonly referred to as brain fog, can have an impact on all aspects of a woman’s life.

 Misplaced car keys, forgotten appointments and lost trains of thought may seem trivial but can be frustrating especially for those who have never missed a beat before.

 While a certain amount of memory loss is inevitable with aging, and the odd moment of forgetfulness is nothing to worry about, brain fogs during menopause are difficult to deal with as they are more intense than simple absent-mindedness.
 They can impair concentration levels and make it difficult to process, store and retrieve information.

 Usually memory loss in menopause presents itself as momentary memory lapses.
 If however the occurrences become regular it is wise to seek medical advice to treat the causes.

 The causes of short term memory loss in menopause

 Hormonal imbalance due to declining estrogen production has an impairing effect on short term memory, making concentration difficult.
 This is because estrogen affects the cognitive functions through its influence on the vascular and immune systems.

 Fatigue lowers energy and concentration levels, which can cause problems with processing, absorbing and recalling information.
 Fatigue is a common sign of menopause resulting from hormonal changes, night sweats, sleeplessness, anxiety and stress.